UK banks set to tap cash buffers to help economy

 Barclays' Hayes said tapping liquidity buffers would lessen the need for more QE and quell concerns among some BOE policymakers over what they see as too much reliance on government bond purchases to boost demand.

-The big four UK banks combined - Barclays, HSBC (HSBA.L), Lloyds (LLOY.L) and Royal Bank of Scotland, hold 650 to 700 billion pounds in liquidity, an industry official estimated.
+The big four UK banks combined - Barclays, HSBC, Lloyds and Royal Bank of Scotland, hold 650 to 700 billion pounds in liquidity, an industry official estimated.